 Real estate receivables consist of accounts collectible in equal monthly principal installments with various terms up to a maximum of 10 years.
 These are recognized at amortized cost using the EIR method.
 The corresponding titles to the residential units sold under this arrangement are transferred to the buyers only upon full payment of the contract price.
 Installment contracts receivable are collateralized by the related property sold.
 In 2023, 2022 and 2021, annual interest rates on installment contracts receivable range from 10.00% to 15.00%.
-Interest on installment contracts receivable amounted to ₱484.92 million, ₱348.85 million and ₱320.43 million in 2023, 2022 and 2021, respectively (see Note 25).
+Interest on installment contracts receivable and P320.43 million in 2023, 2022 and 2021, respectively (see Note 25).